tauzn-clock/InformationOptimisation/README.md

 ```
 ./main ../src/nyu.yaml
 ```
+The noise function can be changed at line 93 of `cpp/src/information_optimisation.cpp`.

 YAML Parameters:
 `file_path`: Path to data
+`img_count`: Number of images to process.

 `camera_params`: Camera parameters, includes focal lengths (fx, fy), principal point (cx, cy).
 `depth_max` : Maximum depth value (in meters).
-`resolution` : Depth image resolution (in meters) `conf`: Confidence level for plane fitting.
+`resolution` : Depth image resolution (in meters)

+`conf`: Confidence level for plane fitting.
 `inlier_th`: Assumed Inlier threshold for plane fitting.
-`img_count`: Number of images to process.
+`max_plane`: Maximum number of models to test.

-Note: The noise function can be changed at line 93 of `cpp/src/information_optimisation.cpp`.
+`use_sam`: Use Segment Anything Model (SAM) for plane segmentation.
+`sam_conf`: Confidence level for plane fitting in each SAM region.
+`sam_inlier_th`: Assumed Inlier threshold for plane fitting in each SAM region.
+`sam_max_plane`: Maximum number of models to test in each SAM region.

 ---